cirosantilli/db/mysql.md

 It is only possible to drop a constraint if you know its name.

-If you do not know its name, it is necessary to retreive it manually with `SHOW CREATE TABLE` or to do it automatically one must tamper with `information_schema`.
+If you do not know its name, it is necessary to retrieve it manually with `SHOW CREATE TABLE` or to do it automatically one must tamper with `information_schema`.

 A `FOREIGN KEY` constraint can only be removed via `DROP FOREIGN KEY`, not `DROP CONSTRAINT`.